 Flow Hydro Sport Towel

-If you’re looking for a quick-drying microfiber towel that’s also super soft, the Flow Hydro Sport Towel is a quality pick that’s available in nine colors.
-Even though it’s designed to be extra absorbent to use after swims, it has a soft, suede-like feel on the skin, similar to cotton towels.
+If you’re looking for a quick-drying microfiber towel that is also super soft, the Flow Hydro Sport Towel is a quality pick that is available in nine different colors.
+Even though it’s designed to be extra absorbent to use after swims, it has a soft, suede-like feel on the skin similar to cotton towels.

-This towel is lightweight and comes in multiple sizes, including medium, large, and extra large, to fit your needs.
-The brand also offers a large hooded option if you want to keep your head warm and dry your hair faster post-swim.
-(This one can also be a hit if you have kids and they want to share the hooded towel with you.)
+This towel is lightweight and comes in multiple sizes to fit your personal needs, including medium, large, and extra-large.
+They also offer a large hooded option if you want to keep your head warm and dry your hair faster post-swim.
+This one can also be a hit if you have kids and they want to share the hooded towel with you.
 Overall, it’s another great option that’s soft, fast-drying, and travel-friendly.

 Goggles